 As Dr George Beaton of Australia’s Beaton Capital detailed recently: “lexvoco is the first NewLaw firm in New Zealand, entering by crossing the Tasman.
 While this might not necessarily be regarded as noteworthy, the speed with which lexvoco is spreading is truly remarkable.”

 In an effort to continue Asia Law Portal’s coverage of the expansion and diversification of NewLaw in the Asia-Pacific region, here’s an in-depth interview with Anthony Wright, the firms Principal:

 lexvoco is the flexible resourcing and consulting solution I wanted access to when I was working in-house, under the pump.
 Because of this gap in the market, and the fact that I really enjoy being a lawyer and working with other lawyers, it made complete sense to give this business a go.
-Legal teams, and organisations who need legal, that are under pressure, or lack the right skills for a particular project can utilise lexvoco’s lawyers for as long as they need – be it for hours, weeks or years – in-house or remotely with no lock in contracts.
+Legal teams, and organisations who need legal, are under pressure or lack the right skills for a particular project can utilise lexvoco’s lawyers for as long as they need – be it for hours, weeks or years – in-house or remotely with no lock-in contracts.

 lexvoco offers clients a variety of services.
 How would you compare Lexvoco to a traditional NewLaw firm that primarily seconds lawyers to GC?